Floquet-driven light transport in programmable photonic processors via discretized evolution of synthetic magnetic fields: Results

 \subsection{Flux-steered interferometry in a two-plaquette lattice}

 The next step extends the single triangle to a pair of triangular plaquettes that share an edge, forming a two-path interferometer configuration.
-Both plaquettes are driven in parallel by the same CW three-step sequence \(U_1,U_2,U_3\) with period \(T=3\pi/(2J)\).
-Static phases are programmed on the outer bonds in the form of Eq.~(\ref{eq:H_k}), which sets loop phases \(\Phi_A\) and \(\Phi_B\) around plaquettes A and B. Because the modulation-induced phase \(\Phi_\text{mod}\) from the CW drive is common to both loops, the observable that steers interference at the shared vertices is the synthetic flux difference:
+Both plaquettes are driven by the CW time-ordered sequence with period \(T=3\pi/(2J)\).
+Static phases are programmed on the outer bonds to set loop phases \(\Phi_A\) and \(\Phi_B\) around plaquettes A and B. Because the modulation-induced phase \(\Phi_\text{mod}\) is common to both loops, the relevant quantity that steers interference at the shared vertices is the synthetic flux difference \(\Delta\Phi \equiv \Phi_A - \Phi_B\).
+This cancellation of the modulation phase allows us to isolate the static contribution.

-consistent with the additive structure in Eq.~(\ref{eq:phi_tot}) where the common modulation contribution cancels in the difference.

 Fig. \ref{fig:4S_Result} presents the implementation and readout of this interferometer.
-Panel \textbf{a} shows the lattice schematic (sites 1-4) where bonds are color-coded to the three substeps of the CW drive (\(U_1\) red, \(U_2\) green on the shared edge, and \(U_3\) blue).
+Panel a shows the lattice schematic (sites 1-4) where bonds are color-coded to the three substeps of the CW drive (\(U_1\) red, \(U_2\) green on the shared edge, and \(U_3\) blue).
 The circular arrows label the net loop phases \(\Phi_A\) and \(\Phi_B\) around the left and right triangles; individual bond phases are not depicted.
 The input is prepared in the symmetric superposition \((|1\rangle + |3\rangle)/\sqrt{2}\) so that amplitudes launch into both loops.
-During one drive period \(T\), the sequence in Eq.~(\ref{eq:U_F}) routes these amplitudes to the shared sites \(2\) and \(4\) where they interfere.
+During one drive period \(T\), the CW sequence routes these amplitudes to the shared sites \(2\) and \(4\) where they interfere.
 With this initial state, reversing the drive order yields indistinguishable populations at the shared sites, so the protocol's time-reversal symmetry breaking is obscured in this configuration.
 Using a different input, such as adding a relative phase between \(|1\rangle\) and \(|3\rangle\), would reveal the driving direction.
 Here we focus on the interferometric response.